Financial Planning

 Field notes

 Active-duty members accrue leave at 2.5 days per month of service under 10 U.S.C. § 701, or 30 days per year.
 At separation or retirement, the accrued balance can be taken as terminal leave, sold back as a lump-sum payment under 37 U.S.C. § 501, or split between the two.
 Each path produces a different number on the final paycheck and a different tax outcome.
-The decision is rarely about "which is more money" — both produce the same gross amount per day of leave.
+The decision is rarely about "which is more money" — both pay the same basic-pay amount per day of leave, but only terminal leave keeps BAH, BAS, and other allowances flowing.
 It is about timing, BAH, BAS, TRICARE coverage, and what the member needs the time for.

 Terminal leave: the everything-still-on path.
 Terminal leave is ordinary chargeable leave taken immediately before the official Date of Separation (DOS).
 The member remains in an active-duty pay status through the leave period — basic pay continues at full monthly rate, BAH continues at the duty-station rate, BAS continues at the current monthly rate, TRICARE coverage continues for the member and dependents, and the member can still use the commissary, exchange, and base services.
 The trade-off is that terminal leave burns accrued leave days at one-day-per-calendar-day.
 A member with 45 days of accrued leave who takes 45 days of terminal leave ends with a zero balance and zero sell-back payment.

 Sell-back: the lump-sum path.
 Selling back leave converts accrued leave days into a one-time payment at the member's current basic-pay daily rate (monthly basic pay ÷ 30).
 The career-lifetime cap is 60 days under 37 U.S.C. § 501(b)(1); days sold back in earlier separations count against the 60.
 Sold-back days do not carry BAH or BAS — only basic pay.
-That single rule is the most common surprise on the final LES.
+That single rule is easy to miss when estimating the final LES.
 An E-6 over 14 with 45 days of leave who sells back the full balance receives roughly 45 × (monthly basic pay ÷ 30) — and zero BAH or BAS on those days, even though terminal leave would have paid all three.
+To see the sell-back payment next to everything else in the last paycheck — prorated BAH and BAS, the clothing allowance settlement, separation pay, and the tax reconciliation — run the final pay calculator.

 SkillBridge and Permissive TDY (PTDY) reduce the trade-off.
 SkillBridge is non-chargeable — the member is in industry training but still on active duty, BAH and BAS continue, no leave days burn.
 Permissive TDY for house-hunting before a PCS is similarly non-chargeable for up to 10 days (CONUS) or 20 days (OCONUS) under service-specific authorizations (DAFI 36-3003, Table 4.5, for the Air and Space Force).
-Combining SkillBridge and terminal leave has become the standard transition sequence for members with 180 days of separation runway because it preserves both the BAH continuity AND the accrued leave balance for sell-back, capturing the full value of both paths.
+Combining SkillBridge with terminal leave stretches the paid runway: the SkillBridge weeks are nonchargeable, so BAH and BAS continue while the leave balance stays intact — and the member can then burn that balance as terminal leave at the end, keep days for sell-back, or split the two.

 Terminal leave runs right up to your separation date.
 Accrued leave taken at the end of service (terminal leave) may be scheduled up to — but not past — the Date of Separation; there is no minimum on-duty period required in the days before DOS.
 Any balance not used by the separation date is either sold back (up to the 60-day career cap) or forfeited.
 SkillBridge and PTDY are non-chargeable alternatives that preserve both BAH continuity and the accrued-leave balance for sell-back.